 Despite our best intentions, we all get distracted.
 From social notifications to talkative colleagues – and the very human problem of procrastination – actually sitting down and getting things done is almost always harder than it should be.
 Given that it takes about 23 minutes to refocus after an interruption, the productive cost of our daily distractions quickly adds up.
 So you need to effectively manage your distractions in order to protect your flow states and focus.
 Psst: This article is part of our series on popular time management methods.
 Check out some of our other guides on the blog when you're done reading.

 - The Pomodoro technique: What is is and how it works

 While some distractions easy to identify, many people aren’t aware of numerous pressures that fracture their days.
 One you have identified the source, you can set controls in place so you decide when to let notifications in.
 Common culprits like email, meetings and Slack can be effectively managed with the help of a clear communication framework.

+A structured schedule is crucial for actually delivering what you set yourself.
+It helps you protect space for your work and sets a healthy pressure to actually complete it.
+Time blocking is one of the most productive ways of doing this, as it prevents one task from overtaking your entire day and stops you from multi-tasking.
 Many of us juggle multiple jobs at the same time, believing we’ll get more done, but in fact the opposite is true; we are most productive when we focus on one thing at a time.
-Time blocking is essentially a thoughtful approach to dividing attention across all your work.
+Time blocking is essentially a thoughtful approach to budgeting the set amount of hours you have each day between all the things you need to do.
 Set aside small periods of time for admin-style tasks like email, scheduling and returning calls, and larger periods for more detailed, in-depth or analytical work.